chpc-tech-eval/scc/tutorial3/README.md

    ```

    Finally, you can run your `xhpl` binary with custom compiled libraries.

 > [!TIP]
 > Remember to open a new ssh session to your compute node and run either `top # preferably htop / btop`.
-Better yet, if you are running `tmux` in your current session, open a new tmux window using `C-b c` then ssh to your compute node from there, and you can cycle between the two sessions using `C-b n`.
+Better yet, if you are running `tmux` in your current session, open a new tmux window using `C-b c` then ssh to your compute node from there, and you can cycle between the two tmux windows using `C-b n`.

 # Intel OneAPI Toolkits and Compiler Suite